vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/01_TEXTS_REFERRED_TO_BY_NAME_IN_THE_TANTRALOKA.md

 26.62
 28.285
 48. Published in KSTS with the Padasangati or Alocana com- mentary by Utpala.
-49. Published in KSTS in separate volumes with the Vārtikas of Bhaskara as well as Kṛṣṇadāsa alias Varadaraja and the Vimarsini of Kṣemarāja.
+49. Published in KSTS in separate volumes with the Vārtikas of Bhaskara as well as Kṛṣṇadāsa alias Varadaraja and the vimarśinī of Kṣemarāja.
 50. Published as the Spanda-kärikä in KSTS with the commen- taries of Kallata and Ramakantha.
 Also published with the Pra- dipikā of Utpala by Vamanaśastri Islampurkar in 1898 and later included in the Tantrasamgraha, Part I published from the S.S.
 University, Varanasi.
 Also published with the Nirnaya of Kṣemaraja in KSTS.
 The Ist Sutra of the Spanda-kärikä with the Sandoha commentary by Kṣemarāja published in KSTS.
 51. Published in KSTS as Mālinīvijayottara-tantra.
 52. Available in several printed editions.262 INTRODUCTION TO THE TANTRĀLOKA